INTO-CPS-Association/example-shm/README.md

 pylint src tests --rcfile=.pylintrc    # runs linting checks

-poetry build                     # builds cp-sens package that can be published on pip poetry run experiment_1          # run one experiment with real data
+poetry build                     # builds cp-sens package that can be published on pip
 ```

 The `poetry build` will create a `.whl` file in the `dist/` directory, e.g., `dist/cp_sens-0.1.0-py3-none-any.whl`.